aawadall/bit-scout/README.md

 # bit-scout

-**bit-scout** is a fast, modular search engine focused on typeahead, token-based matching, and trie-based prediction — built in Go with future plans for clustering and optional ML-based fallback.
+**bit-scout** is a fast, modular search engine focused on typeahead, token-based matching, and trie-based prediction — built in Go with future plans for clustering, advanced ranking models, and optional ML-based fallback.

 > 🧪 Alpha: This is a single-node prototype with offline indexing and in-memory querying via CLI.